Godzilla vs. Kong: Cast

 Additionally, Hakeem Kae-Kazim portrays Admiral Wilcox; Ronny Chieng portrays Jay Wayne; John Pirruccello portrays Horace; and Chris Chalk portrays Ben.
-Animation supervisor Eric Petey portrayed Kong through performance and facial capture.
+Allan Henry provided the performance capture for Kong, while animation supervisor Eric Petey provided Kong's full body performance and facial capture for the ocean battle sequence.
 Zhang Ziyi and Jessica Henwick were cast but did not appear in the final cut of the film, with Ziyi intended to have been reprising her role from Godzilla: King of the Monsters.

 Production

 Crew

 Personnel taken from the press release.

 Development

 In September 2015, Legendary moved Kong: Skull Island from Universal to Warner Bros., which sparked media speculation that Godzilla and King Kong would appear in a film together.
 In October 2015, Legendary confirmed that they would unite Godzilla and King Kong in Godzilla vs. Kong, at the time targeted for a May 29, 2020, release.
 Legendary plans to create a shared cinematic franchise "centered around Monarch" that "brings together Godzilla and Legendary's King Kong in an ecosystem of other giant super-species, both classic and new."
 Producer Alex Garcia confirmed that the film would not be a remake of King Kong vs. Godzilla, stating, "the idea is not to remake that movie."
 Executive producer Jay Ashenfelter found the project to be challenging due to Godzilla: King of the Monsters, stating, "it was also such a humongous monster ballet that the question became, what can we do to top that?"

 In May 2017, Adam Wingard was announced as the director for Godzilla vs. Kong.
 Wingard had previously been considered by Peter Jackson to direct a sequel to his 2005 version of King Kong that went unproduced.
 Wingard was offered the project by Mary Parent, stating, "I jumped at it immediately.
 Doing both characters in one film, and being the filmmaker who gets to answer the age-old question of 'Who would win?'
 I couldn't resist."
 Wingard emphasized his intent for audiences to invest emotionally in the monsters as characters and his goal for the battle to have a definitive victor.

 Wingard prepared by watching every Godzilla and King Kong film.
 Before receiving a script, Wingard had already pictured the final battle taking place in a "synthwave-style futuristic city backdrop."
 He chose this due to being a fan of electronic video game music and 1980s film scores, he stated, "my vision basically started there.
 How can we get these two monsters fighting on a synthwave album cover?"
-Wingard also confirmed that the film would tie in with Godzilla: King of the Monsters, be set in modern times, and feature a "more rugged, a bit more aged Kong."
+Wingard confirmed that the film would tie in with Godzilla: King of the Monsters, be set in modern times, and feature a "more rugged, a bit more aged Kong."

 Wingard cited the 1976 remake of King Kong and Godzilla vs. Destoroyah as touchstones for evoking empathy in the film.
 Godzilla vs. Mothra, Godzilla vs. Destoroyah, and Shin Godzilla served as inspiration for the monsters' scale.
 Legendary financed $120 million while Warner Bros. financed $40 million.